-You can either stake directly (or via a decentralized protocol) using a non-custodial wallet or using a centralized third-party.
+You can either stake directly (or via a decentralized protocol) using a non-custodial wallet or using a centralized third party.
 Both have pros and cons.

 For example, if you wanted to stake Cardano directly - you could use a non-custodial wallet like Yoroi or Daedalus to do so.
 Generally speaking, it’s a little more technically complicated to stake directly, you may need to delegate to a validator or run your own node, and there may be requirements for you to stake a minimum amount.
 If you need to delegate to a validator, you’ll also need to trust that validator’s reputation.

 Meanwhile, if you want to stake with a third party, this is generally done using centralized crypto exchanges, like the ones we’ve mentioned above.
 This generally requires less technical knowledge to do so and often removes the requirements around minimum deposits, or the need to run a node or find a validator.
 However, you need to trust your custodian.
-Many staking platforms collapsed throughout 2022 due to mismanagement of funds and offering returns that simply weren’t sustainable.
+Many staking platforms collapsed in recent years due to mismanagement of funds and offering returns that simply weren’t sustainable.
 As well as this, most third-party staking providers charge a small fee in return for the service, reducing the amount of staking rewards you’ll receive.

 What is liquid staking?